-The team shall provide two versions of its public exhibit.
+The team shall present two versions of its public tour.
 Both versions will be evaluated by the Communications Jury.

-Version #1: Personalized Tour
+Version #1: 10-Minute Personalized Tour

-- The personalized tour is a comprehensive tour that addresses individual visitors' needs and questions and is appropriate for times when wait lines are short or nonexistent. - Each team will be allowed 15 minutes to present the personalized tour to the Communications Jury.
+- The personalized tour is a comprehensive tour that addresses individual visitors' needs and questions and is appropriate for times when wait lines are short or nonexistent. - Each team will be allowed 10 minutes to present the personalized tour to the Communications Jury. - The version of the personalized tour presented to the Communications Jury must represent the personalized tour presented to the public throughout the competition week.

-Version #2: Self-Guided Tour
+Version #2: 5-Minute Fast Tour

-- The self-guided tour is a fast yet informative tour that allows visitors to move through the house on their own and accommodates large crowds and long lines. - Each team will be allowed 5 minutes to explain the self-guided tour to the Communications Jury.
+- The 5-minute fast tour is a fast-yet-informative tour that allows visitors to move through the house on their own and accommodates large crowds and long lines. - Each team will be allowed 5 minutes to present the fast-yet-informative tour to the Communications Jury. - The version of the fast tour presented to the Communications Jury must represent the fast tour presented to the public throughout the competition week.